boilingoden/psiphon-linux-vpn-service/SECURITY.md

 ## Reporting Security Vulnerabilities

-If you discover a security vulnerability in the Psiphon Linux VPN Service, please report it responsibly by emailing <security@psiphon.ca> instead of using the public issue tracker.
+If you discover a security vulnerability in the Psiphon Linux VPN Service, please report it responsibly by emailing <mailto:security@psiphon.ca> instead of using the public issue tracker.

 Please include:
 - Description of the vulnerability